hjunker/TwitterSearch2Gephi/README.md

 ## TODOs
 Some things are not implemented yet.
 *	Correct implementation of the timeset parameter
-*	Remove / avoid parallel edges by using weighted edges
+*	Remove / avoid parallel edges by using weighted edges (when doing live feed to gephi's web interface)
 *	Handling of special characters, emojis, etc.
 *	…
 ## Contact